unosec/project/CodeAnalysisforSSE_Assignment5.md

 ### Manual Code Review
-The critical portions of code, manually reviewed, included file management, user management, encryption, and security controls implemented by Nextcloud.
+The critical portions of manually reviewed code included file management, user management, encryption, and security controls implemented by Nextcloud.
 These code sections were chosen due to their importance in security compliance and their ability to prevent the documented misuse cases.
 Because of the severity of a possible vulnerability, focus was placed on the following assurance claims:
 - Nextcloud sufficiently prevents malicious file uploads.
 - Nextcloud does not leak authentication information.
 - The Nextcloud calendar form does not allow injection exploits.